ciaran-g/hierarchical-fc-comparison/README.md

 Here the plan is to use both a real world dataset (labour) and a synethic data set to compare the hierachical forecasting results from sktime (python) and fable (R).

-The goal is to make sure the sktime implementation is consistent with the fable one.
-Therefore we will us a simple and consistent base forecaster across python and R.
+The goal is to compare the sktime **hierarchical** implementation is consistent with the fable one.
+Therefore we will use a simple and consistent base forecaster across the two libraries.

 #### Environment